History of Scotland

-In 1707, the Kingdom of Scotland united with the Kingdom of England to create the new state of the Kingdom of Great Britain under the terms of the Treaty of Union.
-The Parliament of Scotland was subsumed into the newly created Parliament of Great Britain which was located in London, with 45 Members of Parliament (MPs) representing Scottish affairs in the newly created parliament.
+In 1707, the Kingdom of Scotland united with the Kingdom of England to create the Kingdom of Great Britain under the terms of the Treaty of Union.
+The Parliament of Scotland was subsumed into the Parliament of Great Britain in London with 45 Members of Parliament (MPs) representing Scottish affairs in the newly created parliament.

-In 1999, a Scottish Parliament was reconvened and a Scottish Government re–established under the terms of the Scotland Act 1998, with Donald Dewar leading the first Scottish Government since 1707, until his death in 2000.
-In 2007, the Scottish National Party (SNP) were elected to government following the 2007 election, with first minister Alex Salmond holding a referendum on Scotland regaining its independence from the United Kingdom.
-Held on 18 September 2014, 55% of the electorate voted to remain a country of the United Kingdom, with 45% voting for independence.

 During the Scottish Enlightenment and Industrial Revolution, Scotland became one of the commercial, intellectual and industrial powerhouses of Europe.
 Later, its industrial decline following the Second World War was particularly acute.
-Today, 5,490,100 people live in Scotland, the majority of which are located in the central belt of the country in towns and cities such as Ayr, Edinburgh, Glasgow, Paisley and Kilmarnock, and cities such as Aberdeen, Dundee and Inverness to the north of the country.
-The economy has shifted from a heavy industry driven economy to be become one which is services and skills based, with Scottish Gross Domestic Product (GDP) estimated to be worth £218 billion in 2023, including offshore activity such as North Sea oil extraction.
+In 1999, a Scottish Parliament was reconvened and a Scottish Government re–established under the Scotland Act 1998.
+In 2014, a referendum on Scotland regaining its independence from the United Kingdom was held, in which 55% of the electorate voted to remain a country of the United Kingdom.